creeperkafasi/arduino-ultrasonic-click/README.md

 -pyautogui (For simulating keyboard/mouse)

 ## Circuit diagram and arduino stuff
-I'll ad this part later.
+I'll add this part later.
 I'm just too lazy to add it rn

 # Usage
 -Make the project